Managing SSH keys

 With the key set and named, click the Save the SSH key button at the bottom to confirm the changes.

 Each key you add to the control panel will appear on the SSH keys list.
-Keys can be edited or deleted on the list freely.
+Each key available to your account can then be added to Cloud Servers at deployment.

 Choosing login methods

-You can choose to allow authentication to the server using either password, SSH keys, or both.
-This is selected in section Optionals and Allowed login methods.
-Adding an SSH key and disabling as password login for the root account are recommended steps for securing your Linux server.
+You can choose to allow authentication to the server using either SSH keys or a one-time password.
+This is selected in sectioning the preferred option at the Login method.
+Adding an SSH key and disabling password login for the root account are recommended steps for securing your Linux server.

 Hi Dan, you can include your public SSH key on any of your Linux servers after deployment by adding the key to the ~/.ssh/authorized_keys file in your user directory.
 We’ve got a guide on how to do this at https://upcloud.com/community/